 Historically, this plant community evolved under grazing by large ungulates and a low fire frequency.
 Currently, it occurs under moderate, season-long grazing by livestock and is exacerbated by prolonged drought conditions.
 In addition, the fire regime for this site has been modified and extended periods without fire is now common.
-Shrubs are major components of this plant community.
+Shrubs are significant components of this plant community.
 Cool-season grasses make up the majority of the understory with the balance made up of miscellaneous forbs.
-Dominant grasses include bluebunch wheatgrass, prairie junegrass, spike fescue, Montana wheatgrass, Idaho fescue, and of less frequency Columbia needlegrass.
+Dominant grasses include Idaho fescue, prairie junegrass, Cusick's bluegrass, and Montana wheatgrass.
+Columbia needlegrass, bluebunch wheatgrass, and spike fescue still occur but in lower frequency.
 Grasses of secondary importance include bluegrasses and onespike oatgrass.
-Forbs commonly found in this plant community include hawksbeard, groundsel, balsamroot, asters, buckwheat, phlox, and penstemons.
-Shrubs such as mountain big sagebrush, rubber rabbitbrush, fringed sagewort, snowberry, and wild rose can make up to 25% of the total annual production.
-When compared to the Reference Community Phase, mountain big sagebrush, rubber rabbitbrush, fringed sagewort, bluegrasses, and rhizomatous wheatgrasses have increased.
+Forbs commonly found in this plant community include hawksbeard, lupine, groundsel, balsamroot, asters, buckwheat, phlox, and penstemons.
+Shrubs such as mountain big and black sagebrushes, rubber rabbitbrush, fringed sagewort, and juniper can make up to 25% of the total annual production.
+When compared to the Reference Community Phase, mountain big sagebrush, rubber rabbitbrush, fringed sagewort, and bluegrasses have increased.
 Production of specific species such as Columbia needlegrass and spike fescue has been reduced.
-Annual production ranges from 450 to 950 pounds; with average annual production of 700 pounds.
+Annual production ranges from 600 to 1100 pounds; with average annual production of 750 pounds.